cldr-steven-matison/Streams-Processing-Hands-on-Lab/setup.md

 ## SQL Stream Builder Setup

-HOL Lead should import project and fully test ahead of live lab with attendees.
+HOL Lead and Breakout Room Leaders should import project and fully test ahead of live lab with attendees.
 All jobs should be operational and not require any edits or modifications.
-This completed project will be used repeatedly as a visual reference during live lab.
+The completed project can be used as a visual reference during live lab.

  ![09.5 Intro to SSB](/Images/09.5_Intro_SSB.png)